Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 But if you can’t stand the thought of sharing your home with a 30-legged freaky looking insect, do the right thing and take preventative measures instead of killing them.

-Here’s to a happy pest free home – with or without the house centipede.
+Here’s to a happy pest free home – with or without house centipedes.